State Activity Tracker

 STATE ACTIVITY TRACKER

 More and more state lawmakers are taking a proactive approach to maintaining, understanding and strengthening their local press.
-Here are some of the most significant efforts, updated as of Feb.
-9, 2026:
+Here are some of the most significant efforts, updated as of March 27, 2026:

 California

-The Civic Media Fund comes from a 2024 agreement with Google that led to the shelving of two key bills: Wicks’ AB 886, known as the California Journalism Preservation Act, which sought to secure funding for local news through tech platform agreements or arbitration, and Sen. Steven Glazer’s SB 1327, which aimed to levy a fee on digital ad revenues from major tech companies.
+The Civic Media Program comes from a 2024 agreement with Google that led to the shelving of two key bills: Wicks’ AB 886, known as the California Journalism Preservation Act, which sought to secure funding for local news through tech platform agreements or arbitration, and Sen. Steven Glazer’s SB 1327, which aimed to levy a fee on digital ad revenues from major tech companies.

 AB 611, introduced by Assemblymember Alex Lee (D–San Jose) in 2025, would have required a 120-day notice before the sale of a local newsroom to a hedge fund, private equity firm or publicly traded company.
 The bill, sponsored by California Common Cause and supported by Rebuild Local News, was inspired by Illinois’ landmark sale-notice law.
-After passing the Assembly 41–14, the bill has been held over in the Senate Judiciary committee until 2026.
+After passing the Assembly 41–14, the bill was held over in the Senate Judiciary committee until 2026.

 As of July 2025, California state agencies are required to create plans to expand spending on ethnic and community media advertising after Gov. Newsom signed AB 1511, sponsored by Assemblymember Miguel Santiago (D-Los Angeles).
 The agencies are required to report on their progress in September 2026.